 |Fixed size balloon bags: (2 ft/60cm) and “XL” (3 ft/90cm).||Custom size balloon bags.|

 Keep in mind there are ways to tinker a new balloon on the Easy Valve.
-The questions why would you get the Easy Valve if you’re going to replace balloon bags anyway?
+The question is, why would you get the Easy Valve if you’re going to replace balloon bags anyway?
 Just get the Solid Valve.

 Differences Volcano Classic and Digital

 So should you go for the Classic or Digital version of the Volcano?

 Check out the differences below and decide if the Digital is worth its extra price.
 For me personally, it isn’t!

 |$479 / 379€||$599 / 479€|

 |The temperature to be set and adjusted with a dial.||Digital LED display with set and actual temperature (°Fahrenheit or °Celsius).|

 |Temperature accurate within 4°C.||Precise electronic temperature control, with temperature accuracy within 1.5°C.|

 |Vaporizes at temperatures between 108 – 230°C.||Vaporizes at temperatures between 40 – 230°C.|